VitalyOlegovic/almambet/README.md

 The web interface will be available at `http://localhost:3000`.

-The REST interface will be available at `http://localhost:3000/api/v1/emails`.
+The REST interface will be available, for example, at `http://localhost:3000/api/v1/emails/INBOX` for the INBOX folder.

 ## Configuration